 Use this tutorial to learn how to configure your Asus Router with MediaStreamer by changing your DNS settings.
 Please note that MediaStreamer DNS is NOT a VPN.
-It does not offer the same privacy and security benefits as a VPN.
+It does not offer the privacy and security benefits of a VPN.

 MediaStreamer not working?
 To use the MediaStreamer DNS servers, you must register your IP address with ExpressVPN.
-It’s super easy.
 Find out how to do it in the section: Register your IP address to access MediaStreamer with DNS.